Abrax20/cwire-user-testing-v1/Readme.md

 # Welcome to cwire user testing

 # Pre questions
 - Did you analyse your production database in the last 2 Weeks?
-- Did you have a idea what cwire is?
-- Did you want to use this tool in your own products?
+(If yes how often did you this)
+- How often did you build internal tools?
+(OR think you need one?)

 # Senario
 You want to add cwire for your analytic and customer support department.
 For this you want to use the @cwire/nodejs-sdk.
 To intigrate cwire in you sequalize production backend.